mulshankar/CarND-Semantic-Segmentation/README.md

 * The decoder part upsamples the previous layer by a factor of 2.
 This is done to match dimensions with layer 4 of the VGG network.

+* The upsampling is done by using the conv2d_transpose function in tensor flow with kernel size of 4 and stride size of 2.

 ```
 	layer4a_in1 = tf.layers.conv2d_transpose(layer7a_out, num_classes, 4,
                                              strides= (2, 2),